Formato de distribuição fonte¶

 use the bit from

-) for executable files and directories.
+rw-r--r--(0o644) for non-executable files orrwxr-xr-x(0o755) for executable files and directories.

 High

-bits (setuid, setgid, sticky) MUST be cleared.It is RECOMMENDED to preserve the user executable bit.
+modebits (setuid, setgid, sticky) MUST be cleared.It is RECOMMENDED to preserve the user executable bit.

 Tool authors are encouraged to consider how hints for further

-documentation apply to their tool.
+verification in tarfile documentation apply to their tool.

-July 2021: Defined what a source tree is
+July 2021: Defined what a source tree is.